fgl82/MUOS---Themes/README.md

 I don't want to worry about previews or games information, I just want to select something and run it, while matching the color scheme of my handheld.

+Thanks to hmcneill46 (https://github.com/hmcneill46) for creating the MinUIfied Theme Generator gui, which let me jumpstart this theme, as well as for his assistance with fine tuning.

 Enjoy!